kurttheviking/egreedy-js/README.md

 ## Tests

-To run the unit test suite
+To run the unit test suite:

 ```
 npm test